wp-plugins/cosmic-history-quotes/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed the problem of listing other txt files as language options in settings
+* Fixed the problem of listing other txt files as language options in output

 = 1.1.1 =
 * The first functional version
 * Includes three languages: English (en), Spanish (es), and Dutch (nl)

 == Upgrade Notice ==

+= 1.1.2 =
+* Fixed some confusing elements in settings and output

 == Arbitrary section ==